 "Modification of feminine last names or lack of it is a somewhat difficult subject.
 This is why our proofreader team has prepared an analysis that pointed out many orthographic and stylistic dilemmas and helped us to weigh the pros and the contras."

 Let's ignore the shudder induced by the words "our proofreader team" and "analysis".
-Let us also ignore the fact that the rules for modification laid out in the PSP are somewhat clear, at least for now.
+Let us also ignore the fact that the rules for modification laid out in PSP are somewhat clear, at least for now, and that despite of the name of the book, modification is not an orthographic issue, is it a morphological one.
 Instead, we consider the arguments the authors present.
 The very first one is, shall we say, suspect:

 "Vďaka nej sme si uvedomili napríklad aj to, že ženské priezviská sa neprechyľujú len v slovanských krajinách a že majú rôzne podoby, čo má vplyv na ich skloňovanie a rôzne pravopisné nuansy."